Timothy Simons: Early life and education

 Simons is the son of Susan and Ron Simons.
 He graduated from Maranacook Community High School in Readfield, Maine, in 1996 and the University of Maine in 2001.

 Career

 Early in his career, he worked on commercials.
 He was behind the camera during auditions and callbacks for a 2009 Folgers commercial that later went viral.

 From 2012 to 2019, Simons played Jonah Ryan on the HBO series Veep, for which he received five nominations and one win for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 He also appeared on the series Candy (2022) as Pat Montgomery and is a series regular on Nobody Wants This (2024–present).
 He has also had acting roles in the films The Interview (2014), Christine (2016), and The Boss (2016).

-In 2024, Simons was cast for the upcoming second season of Percy Jackson and the Olympians as King Tantalus.
+In 2024, Simons was cast for the second season of Percy Jackson and the Olympians as King Tantalus.

+He was the undergraduate commencement speaker for the University of Maine in 2026.

 Personal life

 Simons and his wife, Annie, have two children.

+He is also known by the moniker "Hitmaker" and is an avid physical media collector.